Cloud Provisioning

 us-east-1: 2

-By default, Taurus will calculate machines count for each location based on their limits obtained from User API Call.
-To switch to manual machines count just set option locations-weighted into false.
-Exact numbers of machines for each location will be used in that case:
+By default, Taurus calculates the machines count for each location based on their limits obtained from the User API Call.
+To switch to a manual machines count, set the option locations-weighted to false.
+In this case, the exact provided numbers of machines are used for each location:

 execution: